kiasaki/blog/content/posts/2013-06-15-about-learning.md

   help from anybody out there, and that is great.

 - **TDD**<br/>
-  As a disclaimer, *TDD* is difficult, wrinting it demands a little bit of thinking.
+  As a disclaimer, *TDD* is difficult, writing it demands a little bit of thinking.
 But, I think that is exactly what makes it so good for your codebase, before writting any models or domain logic you think, what do I really want in the end?